divinites/oauth-mail/README.md

 ## Future Development:

 1. This project is still in its early stage, now it suppport sending mails via Outlook mails and Gmails.
 2. Next step:
-   a) Adding signature support
+   - Adding signature support
-   b) Adding IMAP support, so users will be able to receive recent emails
+   - Adding IMAP support, so users will be able to receive recent emails
-   c) Adding reply and forwarding command
+   - Adding reply and forwarding command

 I have no intention to make it a full functional email agent with complicated rules, since we already have so many execellent programs.
 I will keep it light-weight, only necessary functions will be added.